Learn how to create a goal map for your personal and professional goals that helps you stay focused, organized and motivated.

 - Relationships– Your relationships with your client base, reinvigorating your past client base and creating positive buzz to develop new relationships.

-We can revisit the example about time spent at home when implementing business goals, as well.
+We can revisit the example about time spent at home when implementing business and career goals, as well.
 The creative entrepreneur has the flexibility to make business decisions that will directly affect their personal happiness.
 One way to do so when creating a goal map: set up your calendar to maximize the time spent with loved ones.
 If you have children in school, make appointments during school hours, and handle the paperwork after they’ve gone to bed.

 Use time blocks to focus on tasks you do regularly.
 Plus, spend your time focused on singular tasks instead of trying to multitask.
 If you work from home, spend your allotted time dedicated to work and not handling home chores in between.